<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2312617572090101&amp;ev=PageView&amp;noscript=1">

 Skin and Eye Irritation

-Swimmers experiencing red, irritated eyes or dry, itchy skin may be swimming in water with an improper pH or chlorine level.
+Swimmers experiencing red and irritated eyes or dry, itchy skin may be swimming in water with an improper pH or chlorine level.
 If the pH is too high or too low, or if chlorine levels are off, it can lead to discomfort and irritation.

 Algae Growth